Speedball & Woodsball Terms

 Snap-Shot or Snap Shooting: To pop out from cover, take a quick shot and snap back into cover.
 Often repeatedly.

-Speedball: A fast paced form of paintball requiring more aggressive athleticism than woodsball.
+Speedball: A fast-paced form of paintball requiring more aggressive athleticism than woodsball.
 Speedball can be played recreationally but most often it is played in a league or tournament format in which games are won by gaining points.
-Objectives are based round capturing a flag and kill count in a short time limit.
+Objectives are based around capturing a flag and kill count in a short time limit.
 Speedball is played on a flat linear field, generally 170 to 120 feet in length by 75 to 50 feet in width.
 Bunkers come in various shapes but are always inflated with air.
 Games are held between teams of 3, 5, 7 and 10.

 Switch or Shooting Switch: The practice of switching your gun from one hand to the other to shoot out the opposing side of your bunker.

 Tape or Wire: Buzzwords originating from speedball which are also used in woodsball.
 It is the edge of the field.
 Running the tape or running the wire means you are running up the very edge of the field.

 Woodsball: A generic term for almost all paintball which is not played on a tournament airball field.
 The term itself comes from the original form of paintball played in the woods.